J-1 Visiting Scholars

-Once the J-1 Exchange Visitor Application has been submitted, documentation showing Proof of comprehensive health insurance and proof of sufficient funds/finances (to support the Exchange Visitor and all dependents for the duration of his/her stay) are required in order for the OIE to issue the DS-2019.
+Documentation showing Proof of comprehensive health insurance and proof of sufficient funds/finances (to support the Exchange Visitor and all dependents for the duration of his/her stay) are required in order for the OIE to issue the DS-2019.

 Upon receipt of comprehensive health insurance and proof of finances, a draft of the DS-2019 will be sent for review and confirmation that all information is accurate.
 The finalized DS-2019 will then be express mailed to the mailing address specified by the scholar.

 Before you can apply for your J-1 visa, you must pay the Student Exchange Visitor Information System (SEVIS) fee.
 Canadian citizens (who don't need a visa to enter the United States) must also pay this fee.

 The SEVIS I-901 fee is $220.00 for J visa applicants and is non‐refundable.
 However, in the unlikely instance that your visa application is denied, you may reapply for a new J-1 visa within 12 months without having to pay a new SEVIS fee.